kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries.md

 - data are noisy;
 - etc.

-For these reasons, Kinetics Toolkit provides a new type of variable: the [TimeSeries](api/ktk.TimeSeries.rst), which is presented in the next section.
+For these reasons, Kinetics Toolkit provides a new type of variable: the [TimeSeries](api/ktk.TimeSeries.rst).

 **Chapter Contents**